jhpyle/docassemble/_docs/objects.md

 * `include_unit` - Default value is `False`.
 Set to `True` if you want the unit number to be included.
-* `omit_default_country` - Default value is `True`.
-Set to `False` if you want the country to be included.
-Normally, the country is included only if it is different from the default country.
+* `show_country` - Default value is `None`.
+Set to `True` if you always want the country to be shown.
+Set to `False` if you never want the country to be shown.
+Set to `None` if you want the country to be shown only if the `.country` differs from the default country.

 ### <a name="address autocomplete"></a>Address autocomplete